 Today the SJRC continues to develop new strategies for interdisciplinary collaborations, all while hosting well-attended and lively events discussing topics of local importance and national and international relevance.
 In addition to coordinating Working Group meetings and educational programs, the SJRC is a hub for collaborative research initiatives, grant writing, and collective writing.
 Faculty and students from across the university participate in research and teaching that build empirically robust and ethically responsible knowledge-making practices.

-The SJRC is hosted by the UCSC Division of Social Sciences and the Department of Sociology, and supported by the Office of Research, the Division of Graduate Studies, the Baskin School of Engineering, the Center for Biomolecular Sciences and Engineering, the Divisions of Humanities and Physical and Biological Sciences, the Genomics Institute, and private donors.
+The SJRC is hosted by the UCSC Department of Sociology, and has received support from the Office of the UC President, the Office of Research, the Division of Graduate Studies, the Baskin School of Engineering, the Center for Biomolecular Sciences and Engineering, the Divisions of Humanities, Social Sciences, Physical and Biological Sciences, the Genomics Institute, and private donors.
 We have ongoing collaborations with a number of departments focused on graduate education, including the Department of Molecular, Cellular, and Developmental Biology.
 Our projects are often funded by the National Science Foundation (NSF) and the National Institutes of Health (NIH).